Sonitpur district: Ethnic groups and languages

 Almost 600,000 people in the district are from communities residing in Assam since pre-colonial times, making up around 46% of the population.
-These are Assamese Brahmins, Koch Rajbongshis, Ahom, Karbi, Keot(Kaibarta), Mising, Nath Jogis, Bodo, Thengal Kachari, Chutia, Rabha,Gorkhas and other communities of Assam.
+These are Ahom, Assamese Brahmins, Koch Rajbongshis, Karbi, Keot (Kaibarta), Mising, Nath Jogis, Bodo, Thengal Kachari, Chutia, Rabha, Gorkhas and other communities of Assam.
 They have become a minority in the district due to the colonial and post-colonial era settlement of communities like Bengalis (both Hindu and Muslim), Biharis, Marwaris etc.

 The immigrant Bengali speaking Hindus came from erstwhile undivided Bengal and Bangladesh, as officials and clerks of the British administration and the Tea Industry; and stayed back.
 Later, on account of the partition of India, Hindu people from Bangladesh coming as refugees added significantly to the community.
 Their primary language is Bengali, most of them are also fluent in Assamese too.
 They are mostly urbanised having a sizeable population in towns of Rangapara, Tezpur, Dhekiajuli, Biswanath Chariali, and Balipara.
 The population of Bengali Hindus is over 100,000 in the district.
 There has a sizeable population of immigrant-origin Bengali speaking Muslims living since colonial times in the district mainly in and around char areas of Brahmaputra river and surrounding areas of Dhekiajuli, Thelamara, and Tezpur (Napam).
 The population of Bengalis total is now around 250,000 in the district and make up almost 20% of the population.

 The third largest community is the Adivasis, or tea garden tribes.
 Their ancestors were brought from tribal areas of central India to work as labourers on tea plantations.
 They are now spread all over the district.
 However, they are mostly concentrated in the surrounding regions of Dhekiajuli, Rangapara, Balipara, Jamugurihat, Biswanath chariali, Behali, Gohpur, Helem and northern parts of the district.
 They use Sadri, a dialect of Hindi as their first and primary language amongst themselves and Assamese as their second or third language.
 Around 50,000 still speak their original languages like Mundari and Kurukh.
 Almost 100,000 of them practices Christianity.

 There are nearly 50,000 speakers of Hindi and it's dialect Bhojpuri living in the district who are primarily immigrated into the district from Hindi-speaking regions of India particularly Bihar and Rajasthan.

 As per the 2011 census, 37.01% of the population spoke Assamese, 19.36% Bengali, 12.52% Sadri, 8.93% Boro, 6.63% Nepali, 3.79% Hindi, 2.54% Odia and 1.98% Mundari as their first language.